Getting started, troubleshooting, and contact

 SonarRoom requires iOS 17 or later.
 For the best experience with AR room scanning, we recommend iPhone 12 or newer. iPhone 14 Pro and later models with LiDAR provide the most accurate room geometry.
 Devices without AR capabilities can use the manual 2D room editor.

 SonarRoom plays test tones through your speaker system, not the phone speakers.
 Connect your iPhone to your audio system via Bluetooth, AirPlay, aux cable, USB, or HDMI.
+For older receivers without Bluetooth or AirPlay, use a Lightning-to-3.5mm or USB-C-to-3.5mm adapter with an aux cable to your receiver's line input, or use an HDMI adapter.
+Any method that routes your phone's audio output to your speaker system will work.
 The app will guide you through verifying each speaker channel during setup.

 SonarRoom supports stereo, 2.1, 5.1, 7.1, Dolby Atmos with height channels, and fully custom speaker configurations.
 You can place any number of speakers and label each with its role.